Caution: Text Messages Asking for Google Account Verification Codes Scam

 This means that:

-- Someone else is trying to log into your Gmail account.
-Beware.
+- Someone else is trying to log into your Gmail account. (to steal your identity) Beware.

 Mobile phone users are being targeted to gain instant access to YOUR email account and or Google Voice account.

 This a scam trend that’s happening again and has been made aware by Symantec.